cengelbart39/Splatalyzer/Sources/Splatalyzer/Documentation.docc/Articles/Localization.md

 - `InkConsumeType.xcstrings`: Localization of the way in which ink is consumed.
 Corresponds to ``InkConsumeType``.
 - `Localizable.xcstrings`: Localizations for Strings that don't fit into the above categories.

+- Note: Although, not an ability, the localizations for the Flow Aura mechanic is included within `Ability.xcstrings`.
+At this time, there are no official Russian or Chinese localizations.

 ## Updating Localization

 If a language is partially supported, it likely has localizations for Main Weapons, Sub Weapons, Special Weapons, Main Weapon Classes, and Abilities.